ngolebiewski/turtle_code_python/readme.md

 Message: "The Analytical Engine weaves algebraic patterns, just as the Jacquard loom weaves flowers and leaves" -Ada Lovelace

 ![lots of turtles in 3 columns](out/ada_quote.jpg)

+## Design.

+The way that I devided to use the images is intentionally designed to iterate through the entire folder of images (i.e. 20 paintings) so that they each is included once, in a random order, before repeating the images in the folder.
+This is to ensure that there’s an equal distribution of images in the output image.
+I wouldn’t want one image to be selected 30 times, and another not to show up at all, which is a possibility if it were a completely random algorithm calling on the images in the folder.

+Also, all the turtles were scanned in Photoshop, and flipped horizontally if necessary, to all be left facing as a starting point.

+The algorithm flips to the image from left to the right in the case that the image is used to represent a “1”.
+That way you’ll see the same turtle facing left and right in various places throughout the image.

+The program sorts the turtles into columns, read left to right, top to bottom.
+I intended this to bring a strong visual dynamic, ordered, to really show the similarities and differences between each image.

 ## Utils
 - file renamer to scrub names and metadata from images